jj-chung/CS-121-Final-Project/README.md

 which was scraped from the Goodreads API in September 2017.
 The dataset contains information on the 10,000 most popular books on goodreads when it was collected.
 We selected columns that were most relevant to our application and renamed certain columns for more clarity.
+We have also limited our focus to the first 3k books in the original books_enriched.csv file for the purposes of this project (which are the 3k most popular books in the dataset according to the original data description).

 We have created 5 .csv files using the .csv files from the original goodbooks dataset, each described below: